Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

-- Walk Across Fallen Trees and Logs – Give children the opportunity to develop their kinesthetic and vestibular sensory systems with this outdoor gross motor balance challenge for Kids.
+- Walk Across Fallen Trees and Logs – This outdoor gross motor balance challenge for Kids gives children the opportunity to develop their kinesthetic and vestibular sensory systems.

-- Make Sunprints – Invite children to place objects from nature on sunprint paper and expose it to the sun for a fun way to keep kids busy learning outside.
+- Make Sunprints – Invite children to place objects from nature on sun print paper and expose it to the sun for a fun way to keep kids busy learning outside.

-- 10 Ways to Have fun Outside with Fall Leaves – The autumn is a great time of year to get outside to play the falling leaves.
-We have 10 fun ways to make outdoor fall leaf play a little more interesting and a lot more fun!
+- 10 Ways to Have Fun Outside with Fall Leaves – Autumn is an excellent time of year to get outside to play in falling leaves.
+We have ten fun ways to make outdoor fall leaf play a little more exciting and fun!

-- Fun Ways to Play in the Rain – 20 outdoor rainy day play activities that will have your kids running for the back door when it rains.
+- Fun Ways to Play in the Rain – Here are 20 outdoor rainy-day play activities that will have your kids running for the back door when it rains.

 Nature Games for Kids

 - Fall Leaf Counting – Have you ever tried to catch autumn leaves as they fall to the ground?
-Try this gross motor movement and nature math game for the kids to enjoy in the fall or autumn.
+Here’s a gross motor movement and nature math game for the kids to enjoy in the fall or autumn.

 - DIY Nature Memory Matching Game for Kids – Excercise the brain and boost memory skills with this fun twist on the classic game of memory.
-Using items found in nature adds a sensory component to the game of memory that increases its brain-building power.
+Using items found in nature adds a sensory component to the memory game, increasing its brain-building power.

 - Sensory Card Nature Scavenger Hunt for Toddlers – Make a nature sensory card with your children and send them on a nature scavenger hunt.

-- Nature Sensory Bin Scavenger Hunt– Collect items in nature and use them to make a nature sensory bin for children.
+- Nature Sensory Bin Scavenger Hunt– Collect natural items and use them to make a nature sensory bin for children.
 (Photo below)

-- Birding Scavenger Hunts – Head over to our bird watching activities post for a few fun birding scavenger hunt ideas for kids.
+- Birding Scavenger Hunts – Visit our bird-watching activities post for a few fun birding scavenger hunt ideas for kids.

-- Seasonal Nature Scavenger Hunt Ideas – Invite your children to become a witness to the changes occurring in nature as one season changes to the next with these seasonal nature scavenger hunt ideas.
+- Seasonal Nature Scavenger Hunt Ideas – Invite your children to witness the transformation in nature as one season changes to the next with these seasonal nature scavenger hunt ideas.

 Outdoor Gardening Activities for Kids